arslabora/my-hugo-scaffold/README.md

 Someone like to have a staging building, which can be post processed by tools, or for the most exotic and clever needs.
 That why this folder exists.

 ###### src/config
-In my hugo scaffold, configuration is spread on more than on file, and have three overrides for the three output folders you saw in the root of the repo.
+In my hugo scaffold, configuration is spread on more than on file - all of them YAML, which I found a good compromise between the too much redundant TOML and the slighlty too machine friendly JSON - and have three overrides for the three output folders you saw in the root of the repo.
 - **_default**: it contains all configuration which are needed to build the website.
 - **_types**: this is what usually is the archetypes folder.
 I found strange to have it mixed with the content, as it's mainly a collection of presets to create new content.
 In my understanding, it belong to the configuration of the site, so it appears here.
 - **build**: here we can overrides everything is needed to produce our local, static rendering.